OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 [Conditional Access](/azure/active-directory/conditional-access/overview) policies restrict access to SharePoint and OneDrive for [unmanaged devices](/sharepoint/control-access-from-unmanaged-devices).
 If your device isn't managed by the tenant, you may not have access to specific scripts, or may only be able to access them through the browser.

-If you script is blocked by Conditional Access policies, you'll receive one of two error messages.
+If you script is blocked by Conditional Access policies, you receive one of two error messages.
 These messages also surface in Power Automate if your flow is run from an unmanaged device.

 - "Due to organizational policies, you can’t access this resource from this untrusted device."
 - "We can't find this script.
 It may have been deleted by another user."
 (If your version of Excel is older.)